Semrush Pricing (2026) — Which Plan is Best for You?

 • Site auditing tools — these identify technical changes you can make to your site in order to maximise the chances of it performing well in search results.

 • An on-page SEO checker — this assesses your content and gives you ideas on how to improve it.
-Suggestions range from adding certain keywords to your text and improving its readability to adjusting page lengths.

 The number of reports you can pull

-This is pretty generous and compares positively against competing tools — Ahrefs, for example, limits users to a maximum of 500 reports per month on any plan.
+The Starter plan limits you to 3,000 reports per day for domain or keyword analytics.
+This is pretty generous and compares positively against competing tools — Ahrefs, for example, limits users to a maximum of 500 reports per month on its entry-level Lite plan.

-But if you are a ‘power user,’ you may require more reports than this limit allows.
+But if you are a power user, you may require more reports than this limit allows.

 How often your keyword metrics are refreshed